 In addition, the rulemaking proposed certain risk management requirements for security-based swap dealers.

 Issuance of Implementation Policy Statement

-In addition to its work to propose and adopt Title VII rules, the Commission issued a policy statement describing and requesting public comment on the order in which it expects to require compliance by market participants with the final rules to be adopted by the Commission pursuant to Title VII.
+In addition to its work to propose and adopt Title VII rules, the Commission issued a policy statement in June describing and requesting public comment on the order in which it expects to require compliance by market participants with the final Title VII rules.
 The Commission’s approach aims to avoid the disruption and cost that could result if compliance with all of the rules were required simultaneously or haphazardly.
 More generally, the policy statement is part of our overall commitment to making sure that market participants know what the “rules of the road” are before requiring compliance with those rules.

 The implementation policy statement is divided into five broad categories of final rules to be adopted by the Commission and explains how the compliance dates of these rules would be sequenced in relative terms by describing the dependencies that exist within and among the categories.
 The statement emphasizes that those subject to the new regulatory requirements arising from these rules will be given adequate, but not excessive, time to come into compliance with them.